This is a work in progress and we would be grateful any suggestions for useful additions. Please send to

-IMPORTANT CUSTOMS CHANGES: The SIA has withdrawn Customs from 22 GA airfields for 2012, with withdrawal of services from a further 17 imminent.
+IMPORTANT CUSTOMS CHANGES: The SIA withdrew Customs from 22 GA airfields in 2012.
 Since it is obligatory to land at a customs airfield if flying in from UK or any other non Schengen country, it is essential to check customs availability carefully before departure, and flight guides are almost certain to be out of date!
 Current status can be checked on the ‘Airfield Plates’ link above, but Notams should also be checked.
-At present Dieppe is Notamed ‘No customs’ but still says available on the Plates, whereas Reims is correctly updated Customs nil on the Plates.
-Calais has been mentioned as possibly losing their customs, but the airfield authorities assure us that they are totally commited to maintaining a customs presence.
-Amiens and Abbeville are threatened, but currently the 3 airfields I most commonly use still have customs: Le Touquet – No PPR in normal hours, Cherbourg – No PPR unless arriving after 1700, Troyes – 1 hr PPR by phone or Fax.
+Note that a high proportion of airfields which do provide Customs services require a number of hours notice.

 A real delight to fly into, if winds acceptable.
-No Avgas, and sadly they have recently stopped you going to the garage only 300yds from airfield for Mogas if you take your own can!
+No Avgas, and sadly they have recently stopped you going to the garage only 300yds from airfield for Mogas.

 Previously very difficult to access information.
-HCAA is a new site with access to their AIP AIS & airfield info.
-Free quick registration needed.
+HCAA now offers access to their AIP AIS & airfield info.

 We have found that officialdom can be very irksome if you fly into Italy from a non Schengen country (including Switzerland) – to be avoided, although once past the entry airfield the country is a delight to fly in.
-However as part of their austerity package, the Italian Government recently introduced sizeable ‘Luxury’ taxes on all private aircraft, including foreign registered visiting aircraft.
-It has just been announced (May 2012) that the goverrnment has relented and visiting GA aircraft will not be subject to these taxes unless they stay longer than 45 days.
+In 2012 the Italian Government introduced sizeable ‘Luxury’ taxes on all private aircraft, including foreign registered visiting aircraft, but visiting GA aircraft will not be subject to these taxes unless they stay longer than 45 days.